About Some Quadratic Scalar Curvatures and the $h_{4}$ Yamabe Equation: Gauss-Bonnet Curvatures, Curvatures and the Yamabe Problem

 Recall the following standard decomposition of the Riemann curvature tensor $R$:

-The Schouten tensor $A$ of $(M,g)$ appears like the quotient of the "`division" of $R$ by the metric $g$, the Weyl tensor $W$ is the rest of such division. \\ The $\sigma_k$-curvature is defined to be the $k$-th elementary symmetric function in the eigenvalues of the operator corresponding to $A$ via the metric $g$, precisely they are given by
+The Schouten tensor $A$ of $(M,g)$ appears as the quotient of an Euclidean division of $R$ by the metric $g$, the Weyl tensor $W$ is the rest of such division. \\ The $\sigma_k$-curvature is defined to be the $k$-th elementary symmetric function in the eigenvalues of the operator corresponding to $A$ via the metric $g$, precisely they are given by

 In particular, $\sigma_0=1$, $\sigma_1=cA=\frac{1}{2(n-1)}Scal$.
 The following theorem clarifies the link between Gauss-Bonnet curvatures and the $\sigma_k$ curvatures: \begin{theorem} For a conformally flat manifold of dimension $n\geq 4$, and for $0\leq 2k\leq n$ we have